Skip to main content

 3. Locate your webhook, and click Manage or Remove.

-• Rotate webhook URLs periodically for security.
+• Rotate webhook URLs periodically for security and use Webhook for simple use cases.

 • Do not expose webhook URLs in public repositories or logs.